filestack/filestack-js/README.md

   }
 }

-// Using to change selected file name onFileSelected(file) {
+// Using to change selected file name
+// NOTE: This currently only works for local uploads onFileSelected(file) {
   file.name = 'foo';
   // It's important to return altered file by the end of this function.